KubaOfca/3D-Vessel-Analyzer/README.md

 ## Extracted Parameters
 The algorithm provides information on the following features:
-- **Vessel-Volume Ratio**: Proportion of vessel volume to total image volume.
+- **Vessel-Volume Ratio**: Proportion of vessel volume to total tumor volume.
 - **Number of Vascular Trees**: Count of distinct vascular structures.
 - **Vessel Length**: Total length of all vessels in the image.
 - **Number of Branches**: Total branch points in the vascular network.
 - **Number of Cycles**: Count of closed loops in the vascular structure.
-- **Cycle Size**: Number of loops exceeding a defined size threshold.
+- **Cycle Size**: Size of closed loops in the vascular structured.
-- **Tortuosity Measurements**: Two metrics to quantify vessel curvature and irregularity.
+- **Tortuosity Measurements**: Metrics to quantify vessel curvature and irregularity.

 ## Application
 The developed algorithm has been applied to study the normalization process of neoplastic vessels influenced by **metformin therapy** and **oxygen microbubbles**.
 These tools provide insights into how treatments impact vascularization, aiding the development of more effective cancer therapies.